SathishVemala/Farmer-Assistance-System-For-Better-Yield-Production/README.md

 ● I have gained some knowledge in introduction to IoT from Cisco.
 And got course completion certificate for completing Cisco Networking Academy® Introduction to
 IoT course.

+RESULTS AND DISCUSSION:

+● After registration of the devices with the home gateway, to control the IoT devices remotely using a tablet.
+The registered IoT devices can be viewed on the tablet.

+● The devices can be manually operated as well as the values can be viewed and monitored in real-time.

+● It shows the status of the IoT devices registered with the home gateway.
+These devices can be manually as well as automatically monitored.

 ● Goal: To create a smart irrigation system using Cisco packet tracer.

 ● Tools used: Cisco packet tracer simulation tool.